itsnyxtho/bvs/README.md

 # bvs
-Scripts for the BVS website.
+Scripts for the BvS website.